university-of-york/uoy-design-patterns/src/pages/205-blockquotes.md

 ## Blockquotes

 A way to section of quoted speech.
 They come in a couple of different flavours (default and pull-quote) and the content can include HTML if needed.
-You can also declare who the quote is from, using `cite`, and add an image to the quote too, floated righyty by default but to the left if you fancy it.
+You can also declare who the quote is from, using `cite`, and add an image to the quote too, floated right by default but to the left if you fancy it.

 ### Default blockquotes